Frequently Asked Questions

 The CCC is designed as a one year, full-time program.
-By completing a full year of service, you gain access to the full range of opportunities, trainings, experiences offered by the CCC.
-For example, during a full year of CCC service you can create the opportunity to promote, transfer centers and/or crew types, apply to join our backcountry trails program, and be eligible for both the CCC scholarship and the Segal AmeriCorps Education Award.
+By completing a full year of service, you gain access to the full range of opportunities, training and experiences offered by the CCC.
+For example, during a full year of CCC service, you can create the opportunity to promote, transfer centers and/or crew types, apply to join our Backcountry Trails Program, and be eligible for both the CCC scholarship and the Segal AmeriCorps Education Award.

 How much are Corpsmembers paid?

-Corpsmembers are paid full-time (40 hours per week) at the state minimum wage, and Corpsmembers who demonstrate strong leadership, motivation, and work performance may be able to promote to leadership positions with higher compensation rates.
+As of May 1, 2023, Corpsmembers are paid a monthly stipend of $2,709.
+Corpsmembers who demonstrate strong leadership, motivation, and work performance may be able to promote to leadership positions with an increased stipend amount.

-Additionally, Corpsmembers have opportunities to earn overtime pay while responding to emergencies and natural disasters.
+Additionally, Corpsmembers have opportunities to earn emergency excess pay while responding to emergencies and natural disasters.

-Corpsmembers receive free health insurance and paid holidays, sick leave and vacation.
-Corpsmembers also receive a number of paid trainings and certifications (such as CPR), and can earn more than $7,500 annually in scholarships (for up to two years).
+Corpsmembers receive free health insurance and Personal Leave Credits.
+Corpsmembers also receive a number of free trainings and certifications (such as CPR), and can earn scholarship money.